sksunkai0505/KaiSun0505.github.io/research.md

 these tools for the engineering design department at Filtertech, Inc.
 [<a href="https://www.youtube.com/watch?v=dCntEIeN4oc">Engineering Analytics Toolset</a>].
-- Developed and deployed digital twin and flight mission configuration services for the drone fleet management solution at UsPLM, Inc.
+- Developed and deployed digital twin and flight mission configuration services for the drone fleet management solution at UsPLM, Inc., Key contributor to win Genius NY 2018 investment competition, **$250,000** (external, NY State) [<a href="https://www.youtube.com/watch?v=jhsvqWByD-g">Demo1</a>] [<a href="https://www.youtube.com/watch?v=rgsTScrZLJ0">Demo2</a>] [<a href="https://www.youtube.com/watch?v=PCRxlNHMESQ">Demo3</a>] [<a href="https://www.youtube.com/watch?v=pvT9TPI4Lyk">Demo4</a>];
-[<a href="https://www.youtube.com/watch?v=jhsvqWByD-g">Demo1</a>]
-[<a href="https://www.youtube.com/watch?v=rgsTScrZLJ0">Demo2</a>]
-[<a href="https://www.youtube.com/watch?v=PCRxlNHMESQ">Demo3</a>]
-[<a href="https://www.youtube.com/watch?v=pvT9TPI4Lyk">Demo4</a>];
-- Developed educational and training materials for UAV design and fleet management curriculums at SU.
+- Development of Educational and Training Materials for Unmanned Aerial Sys- tems, wrote the proposal for the Gryphon Sensors grant, **$20,000** (external).